miekg/mmark.nl/content/post/syntax.md

 :   We use the attributes as specified in RFC 7749, e.g. to speficify an empty list style use:
     `{style="empty"}` before the list.
 Any attributes that are not allowed are filtered out, so `{style="empty" empty="true"}`, will make a document both RFC 7749 and RFC 7991 compliant.

+Asides:
+:   Basically not supported, will be rendered as a plain paragraph.

+Footnotes:
+:   Are discarded from the final output, don't use them.

 ### HTML5 Output